-Indian novelist Anuradha Roy won the international DSC South Asia Prize — worth $25,000 US — for her latest book, Sleeping on Jupiter.
+Indian novelist Anuradha Roy won the 2016 international DSC South Asia Prize — worth $25,000 US — for her book Sleeping on Jupiter.
 The novel explores friendship, spirituality and violence — against girls and women in particular — through a cast of characters whose lives intersect in a Hindu temple town on the Bay of Bengal.

 Roy and her husband run a small publishing company out of Ranikhet, and Roy, who is also an artist, designs the covers for their press.

 "I grew up partly in the mountains because my father was a field geologist and he was sent on fairly high altitude surveys.
 He was allowed to bring his family on some of these expeditions, so my brother and I spent half the year in tents with my father.
 It was my father's job that dictated where we lived.
 When I was growing up, this kind of moving used to be like a jagged knife that went right through whatever you had constructed for yourself as a life.